Media or Non Media: Your A-Z Guide to Communication Channels

 - Communication in parallel – newsletter, mailing, forum…

-To get positive results quickly, it is recommended to combine push and pull marketing actions.
+It is recommended to combine push and pull marketing efforts to get positive results quickly.

-Often confused, multi-channel, cross-channel, and omni-channel qualifiers actually designate the most consistent way for a company to reach its target, via different communication channels.
+Often confused, multichannel, cross-channel, and omnichannel qualifiers designate the most consistent way for a company to reach its target via different communication channels.

-The term omnichannel refers to the omnipresence of a customer on several channels, both online and offline.
-Therefore, it is necessary to know how to manage several channels, taking into account several terminals, in addition to managing in real-time the various actions of a consumer.
+The term omnichannel refers to a customer’s omnipresence on several online and offline channels.
+Therefore, it is necessary to know how to manage several channels, taking into account several terminals and operating the various consumer actions in real time.

-To have a unique profile of the same consumer who can be present on different channels, the main challenge consists in setting up basic actions that will perfectly interconnect with broadcasting techniques.
-The marketing datamart, personalization, and recommendation engines among others are almost impossible to circumvent.
+To have a unique profile of the same consumer who can be present on different channels, the main challenge consists of setting up basic actions that perfectly interconnect with broadcasting techniques.
+The marketing datamart, personalization, and recommendation engines are almost impossible to circumvent.

-Integrated marketing communication or IMC is a new marketing approach that aims to integrate in a logical and rational way all the communication channels of a company.
+Integrated marketing communication, or IMC, is a new marketing approach aiming to incorporate all of a company’s communication channels logically and rationally.
 Thus, each channel works with the others to generate better results faster.
-Combining rapid return on investment with lasting reputation is the real objective.
+Combining rapid return on investment with a lasting reputation is the fundamental objective.

-To be effective, the IJC must be based on 4 major fundamentals:
+To be effective, the IJC must be based on four important fundamentals:

-- First, a focus on customer knowledge: customer behaviour is valuable information
+- First, a focus on customer knowledge: customer behavior is valuable information

-- Secondly, a brand platform: one look, one voice, the company needs to define its DNA, to be faithful to it, and to convey it everywhere.
+- Secondly, a brand platform: one look, one voice, the company needs to define its DNA, be faithful to it and convey it everywhere.